pratikghare/MovieDatabase/README.md

 > Replace the following link with your live Netlify link later:

-Visit the live UI at: [Your Netlify URL here](https://your-netlify-url.netlify.app)
+Visit the live UI at: [Movie Database](https://imoviesdatabase.vercel.app)

 ---